saultr/project_4_advanced_lane_lines/writeup.md

 ```
 ![alt text][image11]

-I calculated the position of the vehicle respect the center in lines 211 through 214 inside `find_lines()` in my code in `advance_lane_lines.ipynb` - Find Lines section.
-First pixel of the polynomial curve corresponding to the bottom of the image is picked (left_fitx[0] and right_fitx[0]).
-Distance from that points to my reference vertical lines (left=200px - right=1080px) are measured.
-The calculated position is the average offset between both distances.
+I calculated the position of each line respect the center in lines 211 through 214 inside `find_lines()` in `advance_lane_lines.ipynb` - Find Lines section.
+Last pixel of the polynomial curve corresponding to the bottom of the image is picked (left_fitx[-1] and right_fitx[-1]).
+The calculated car offset position is the average distance between both lines measurements to the center of the image and it is done in line 256 of `overlay_lane()` function.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.